This post was most recently updated on July 4th, 2019

 So, 6 reasons women don’t breastfeed.
 Do any of them seem a valid reason for blaming women?
 Do you think there may be anything that makes it logical to blame yourself?
 I’m saying this in no uncertain terms:

 No. Of course not.
 It is SOCIETY’S job to stand up and take responsibility for this public health issue.
 Breastfeeding is the one single most powerful way of evening out social inequalities.
 Breastfeeding saves millions of pounds and massive resources for the NHS.
 Yes, even here in the UK, breastfeeding saves lives.
 So it’s time we stopped silencing mothers with platitudes and guilt and started helping new mothers to do what most of them actually want to do: nurse their babies.

-Today Unicef, the worldwife child health charity has launched a Call to Action for the UK.
-Yes Unicef – that charity which we are more used to seeing asking for money for starving kids in war torn developing countries.
-Why on earth are they focussing their attention on us, I hear you cry?
+Unicef, the worldwide child health charity has launched a Call to Action for the UK.
+Yes Unicef – that charity which we are more used to seeing asking for money for starving kids in war-torn developing countries.
+Why on earth are they focusing their attention on us, I hear you cry?
 Well, because they’ve looked at the evidence.
 They’ve looked at our stats.
 They’ve looked at our record of child health and child poverty and frankly, they’re appalled.
-We have pretty much the worst breastfeeding stats in the whole world – yes, even worse than the USA, which has a 6 WEEK maternity leave, hardly any midwives and no postnatal home visiting at all.
+We have pretty much the worst breastfeeding rates in the whole world – yes, even worse than the USA, which has a 6 WEEK maternity leave, hardly any midwives and no postnatal home visiting at all.

 Like Unicef, I think it’s time to Change the Conversation around infant feeding; to take the heat and the blooming guilt out of the equation and start talking about it like any other public health issue and to start doulaing women a bit more by:

 Sitting with women where they are and helping them get where they want to go, without judgement and without conditions.